-If you visit your dentist during your pregnancy, be sure he or she knows that you are pregnant.
-Many dental procedures may be done during pregnancy.
-Local anesthetics such as Novocaine® and Lidocaine® may be used.
-X-rays are fine with a shield.
+If you visit your dentist during your pregnancy, be sure that he or she knows that you are pregnant.
+Many dental procedures may be done safely during pregnancy.
+Local anesthetics such as novocaine and lidocaine may be used.
+X-rays are fine if a shield is used.